VernaculusF/translation_engine/docs/WARP.md

 - `EngineInitializationException`: Setup failures
 - `EngineStateException`: Invalid state transitions
 - `LayerException`: Layer-specific processing errors
-- `DatabaseQueryException`: Data access issues
+- `DatabaseQueryException`: Data access issues (legacy, not used in file mode)
 - `ValidationException`: Invalid input data

 All errors include context for debugging and can be surfaced through the `TranslationResult.error()` factory.